PBC48/ECE-3400-Fall-2018/docs/lab4.md

 # Lab 4: FPGA and Color Detection

 ## Objectives
-- Implement a camera and FPGA into a system for detecting treasures
+- Use a camera and FPGA to implement a system for detecting treasures
 - Develop an FPGA module capable of detecting shapes and colors from a camera input
 - Communicate treasure detection from the FPGA to the Arduino
 - Display images from the camera onto a screen